calibreapp/react-live-chat-loader/README.md

 ```

 For a list of locale option values, refer to [Facebook Localization documentation](https://developers.facebook.com/docs/internationalization).

+if you are using other facebook features like share, you should set the `appID` prop as your Facebook App ID since customer chat SDK includes all features that facebook provide.

 You can customize your customer chat plugin as well, we recommend the `themeColor` you set to `Messenger` should be same as `themeColor` you set to `LiveChatLoaderProvider`.